-Higher Learning Commission Member of the North Central Association 30 N. LaSalle St. Suite 2400 Chicago, IL 60602 (312) 263-0456 The Nursing Program is accredited by The National League for Nursing Commission for Nursing Education Accreditation.
+Higher Learning Commission Member of the North Central Association 30 N. LaSalle St. Suite 2400 Chicago, IL 60602 (312) 263-0456

-Montcalm Community College Associate Degree in Nursing Program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Ave.
-NW, Washington, DC 20037.
-(202) 909-2526 nursing is the: State of Michigan Department of Licensing and Regulatory Affairs-Board of Nursing
+The Nursing Program is accredited by The National League for Nursing Commission for Nursing Education Accreditation.

+Montcalm Community College

+Associate Degree in Nursing Program

+is accredited by the National League for

+Nursing Commission for Nursing

+Education Accreditation (NLN CNEA)

+located at 2600 Virginia Ave.
+NW,

+Washington, DC 20037.

+(202) 909-2526

-PROFESSIONAL REGULATION OF NURSING PRACTICE The agency regulating the practice and licensure of nursing and approval of schools of
+PROFESSIONAL REGULATION OF NURSING PRACTICE

+The agency regulating the practice and licensure of nursing and approval of schools of nursing is the: